Punsalmaagiin Ochirbat: Personal life and death

 Ochirbat died on 17 January 2025, at the age of 82.
-Following his death, Mongolia’s current President, Ukhnaa Khurelsukh, issued a decree declaring a period of national mourning from January 24 to January 25, 2025.
+He was survived by his wife, Tsevelmaa, and their two daughters.
+Following his death, on January 22, Mongolia’s then-incumbent sixth president, Ukhnaagiin Khurelsukh, issued a decree declaring a period of national mourning from January 24 to January 25.
+During the period, national flags were flown at half-mast, and all public arts, sports, and cultural events were suspended.

+The state funeral for the late president was held on the morning of January 24 at the Government Palace.
+Ochirbat buried at the Altan-Ölgii National Cemetery later that same day.

-Awards
+Awards and honors

-Ochirbat was the recipient of several awards and medals, including; Order of Chinggis Khan, Order of the Polar Star, Honoured medal of labour, Medal of the 50th, 60th, 80th anniversary of the People's Revolution, Medal of Military Force, Medal of the 800th Anniversary of the foundation of the Great Mongolian State, and Medal of the 20th Anniversary of the Democratic Revolution.
+Ochirbat was the recipient of several awards and medals, including; Order of Chinggis Khaan, Order of the Polar Star, Honoured medal of labour, Medal of the 50th, 60th, 80th anniversary of the People's Revolution, Medal of Military Force, Medal of the 800th Anniversary of the foundation of the Great Mongolian State, and Medal of the 20th Anniversary of the Democratic Revolution.